zakj1968/solatTime/README.md

 Software:
 1. Code as above.
-2. index.html and config.txt files in SPIFFS (This two files to be placed in data directory in your Arduino IDE project directory).
-Follow this link to install SPIFFS uploader in your Arduino IDE: https://github.com/me-no-dev/arduino-esp32fs-plugin#:~:text=Make%20sure%20you%20have%20selected,display%20SPIFFS%20Image%20Uploaded%20message.
+2. index.html in SPIFFS (This file to be placed in data directory in your Arduino IDE project directory).
+Follow this link to setup SPIFFS and install SPIFFS uploader for your Arduino IDE: https://github.com/me-no-dev/arduino-esp32fs-plugin#:~:text=Make%20sure%20you%20have%20selected,display%20SPIFFS%20Image%20Uploaded%20message.
 Use index.html file above.
-The system will auto-create config.txt file or you can create one and upload to SPIFFS together with index.html
+The system will auto-create config.txt file.

 Note:
 1. Use the latest ESP32 arduino core of at least version 1.05 for audio library to compile.